rao10/casswiki_quartz/content/Books/What Makes Your Brain Happy and Why You Should Do the Opposite.md

 > [!info] Part of the Casswiki article series [[Books]]

 ![[WMYBH.png|hsmall center]]
-> [!caption|center no-title no-icon no-margin ]
->
-_What Makes Your Brain Happy and Why You Should Do the Opposite_, 2011

 _**What Makes Your Brain Happy and Why You Should Do the Opposite**_ is the first book by David DiSalvo, published in 2011.
 Based on the findings of cognitive psychology and on evolutionary thinking, it describes the human brain's blind striving to be in a "pleasant" state, and the faulty thinking and bad decisions this can lead to.